 The first thing you should do is give the trigger a name that makes sense to the users who will see this in their work list.
 In this case we will call it “Invoice Review” since that is fairly self-explanatory.

 At this point you have configured the workflow system to deliver an invoice to the correct person for the Invoice Review step to happen.
-Now you need to give the user something to do that tells docMgt they are done with their work and are ready to move to the next step.
-You do this using the “User Buttons Available” section of the configuration screen.
+Now you need to give the user something to do that tells DocMgt they are done with their work and are ready to move to the next step.
+You do this using the “Buttons” section of the configuration screen.

 Adding in Some Actions

-You can use the ADD link in the upper right corner to add a new button.
-When you do, you can give the button a name which shows up to the user in the docMgt screens.
+You can use the “Add Button” option at the bottom of the list to add a new button.
+When you do, you can give the button a name which shows up to the user in the DocMgt screens.
 In order to edit the buttons actions, click on the button itself and that will open up the full view of the button properties.

-In this example we have 3 buttons and they are set up as follows:
+In this example we have 3 buttons, which are set up as follows:

-- Duplicate – this button should be clicked when the invoice is a duplicate.
-What the button does is perform a “Record Variable Update” action to change the “Status” field to “Duplicate”.
+- “Duplicate” – this button should be clicked when the invoice is a duplicate.
+What the button does is perform a “Record Field Update” action to change the “Status” field to “Duplicate”.

-- Incorrect – this button should be clicked when the invoice is not valid for any other reason than duplicate.
-What the button does is perform a “Record Variable Update” action to change the “Status” field to “Incorrect”.
+- “Incorrect” – this button should be clicked when the invoice is not valid for any other reason than duplicate.
+What the button does is perform a “Record Field Update” action to change the “Status” field to “Incorrect”.

-Once any of these buttons is clicked, the actions are performed (Status field is updated) and the workflow engine moves the workflow to the next valid step.
-The other steps will watch for these other statuses (OK, Duplicate and Incorrect) and will take the invoice to the proper users to handle those scenarios.
-Just like in the real world example, once this user has done their work the invoice moves on and this user can grab another invoice to work on.
+Once any of these buttons is clicked, the actions are performed (Status field is updated) and the workflow engine moves the workflow to find the next valid step.
+The other steps will watch for these other statuses (The OK, Duplicate and Incorrect steps) and will take the invoice to the proper users to handle those scenarios.
+Just like in the real-world example, once this user has done their work the invoice moves on and this user can grab another invoice to work on.

-This is a very simple, yet real world, example of a Work Trigger in action.
-By having multiple triggers all act together you will end up with your completed workflow.
+This is a very simple, yet real world, example of Workflow in action.
+By having multiple triggers all acting in unison, you will end up with your completed workflow.
 In future workflow articles we will talk about other scenarios such as escalations, automatic duplicate checking, and dynamic user assignments.
 But what you have read here today is really the foundation of how workflow works and can help you become more efficient and productive with your everyday tasks.